Skip to content ↓

 Maths

-Times Tables are an important part of our mathematical teaching and learning throughout the whole of year 4.
+Times Tables are an important part of our mathematical teaching and learning throughout the whole of Year 4.
 Please support times table learning and speedy recall of multiplication and division facts, at home.
+Our Multiplication Tables Check takes place in June.

 English